A Father Recounts His Search For The Son Who Vanished In Costa Rican Wilderness

 On imagining the perils his son faced in the rainforest

-My Ph.D. is in tropical rainforest ecology and I've done research in jungles in Asia, in Australia, Central America and South America, and so I was aware of the hazards in the jungle.
+My Ph.D. is in tropical rainforest ecology, and I've done research in jungles in Asia, in Australia, Central America and South America, and so I was aware of the hazards in the jungle.
 I could imagine that he was bitten by a snake. ...
 You can see a poisonous snake once every few days, practically. ...
 There's the great big bushmaster and there's a little palm viper — a little short little viper that hangs from bushes about eye level, and people tend to get bit in the face or the neck by these things. ...

 I thought he could have slipped, because he's off trail.
 He could have slipped and broken a leg and he could have sepsis, because things go bad when infections happen quickly in the tropics. ...
 I've been in the rainforest enough to realize that when it rains and the wind blows, that trees fall down and it becomes very dangerous.
 Then there was also the possibility [of foul play], because this place [is] lawless.
 [There are] people moving drugs, it's got people mining for gold.
 And once you break one law, it's easier to break other laws, so there was also the possibility of foul play.